 A: Cases, where both the source and load are purely or nearly purely resistive, are easiest to handle since no reactive elements (inductive or capacitive) are needed.
 For common resistive source/load pairings, such as between a 50- Ω drive as the source and an 8-Ω speaker as load, off-the-shelf devices are available to insert between source and load (these are often called L-pads, T-pads, and pi-pads, depending on their internal arrangement).
 In some resistive situations, a transformer is used with the appropriate turn ratio needed to provide the resistive-impedance match.

 Q: What complicates the matching combination?

-A: For many real-world designs the frequency range over which the impedances must match is relatively wide, and so the source and load impedances are shift.
-For example, an antenna load may have be highly capacitive at one end of the band, and inductive the other.
+A: For many real-world designs the frequency range over which the impedances must match is relatively wide, and so the source and load impedances are shifted.
+For example, an antenna load may be highly capacitive at one end of the band, and inductive at the other.
 In this case, the matching circuitry also may have to be adjustable depending on where in the spectrum the system is operating.

 Q: How is mismatch quantified and what is an acceptable level of mismatch?

 A: Voltage standing wave ratio (VSWR) or simply standing wave ratio (SWR) is the most commonly used parameter.
 Mathematically, it is a function of the reflection coefficient, which describes the power reflected from the antenna.
 If the reflection coefficient is represented by Τ (Greek letter tau), then the VSWR is defined as (1 + |Τ|)/(1 – |Τ|).
 The reflection coefficient Τ is also known as s11 or return loss when using “s” (scattering) parameters.

 Although the acceptable value of VSWR depends on the specifics of the application and the tolerance of its components for reflected energy, a good rule of thumb is that it VSWR should be 2 or lower.
 When the match is perfect, VSWR will be equal to 1.